zhiqianseah/CS262Socket_Chat/README.txt

 Open a new command window
 -cd to ~workspace/bin
 -java com.cs262.sockets.server.ChatServer
+-input the port number as user-input

 3. Start Client
 Open a new command window
 -cd to ~workspace/bin
 -java com.cs262.sockets.client.ChatClient
+-input the server IP address and port number as user-input

 4. Follow step 3 to start more clients